Bhawna-ux/OLIST-Sales-Analysis/README.md

 # OLIST-Sales-Analysis
-The goal of this project is to investigate the performance of OLIST based on <br> Sales Trends <br> Customer Behaviour <br> Product performance <br> Deliveries Pattern
+The objective of this project is to forecast future growth trajectories and identify actionable insights to support strategic decision-making.